ritik7352/Banking-system-new/README.md

 All Accounts Overview: Displays the list of all existing accounts with their details.

-guide for the users to access this projects:-
+Guide for the users to access this projects:-

 1. Download the project:- click on the green code button, choose download ZIP to download, or copy the URL to run the program.